Examples of agents of socialization include the school, church, family, mass media, daycare, workplace, and sporting clubs.

 An agent of socialization is anything that is influential in teaching social norms and rules to children (or adults).
 For example, school is an agent of socialization because it’s a place where we learn how to interact with others in socially appropriate ways.

 What is Socialization?

-Socialization refers to the ways society ‘teaches’ us how to behave.
+In sociology, socialization refers to the ways society ‘teaches’ us how to behave.
 Through socialization, we learn norms of behavior and develop our own personal identities.

 Because our identities are developed through interaction with society, sociologists say that our identities are ‘socially constructed’.

 - Primary socialization – Primary socialization occurs during the formative years of an individual’s life and is related to the construction of the most elemental aspects of an individual’s personhood.

 - Secondary socialization – Secondary socialization occurs later on in life, and is affected by agents that are usually outside of the family, but still exert a considerable influence on their lives.
 Examples include the workplace, clubs, and fraternities.